What is a herpes zoster eye infection?

 Your healthcare provider will ask about your medical history and symptoms and examine your skin and eyes.
 Fluid from the blisters may be sent to a lab to check for the virus.
 A dye may be put on the surface of your eye to make it easier to see if there is damage to your eye from the infection.

 How is it treated?

 Several medicines are helpful in treating herpes zoster eye infections.
+Your healthcare provider may:

 What can I do to help prevent herpes zoster eye infections?